Murray-Hill riot: Aftermath

-When order had been restored, 108 people had been arrested.
+When order was restored, 108 people had been arrested.
 The inability of the City of Montreal to manage its police force was a driving factor behind the creation of the Montreal Urban Community in 1970.
-As Montreal could not afford a pay increase for the police, the provincial government resolved the issue by creating a new police force for the entire Island of Montreal, which ensured that the wealthy suburbs of Montreal would pay for the costs of policing in the city.
+As Montreal could not afford a pay increase for the police, the provincial government resolved the issue by creating a new police force for the entire Island of Montreal, the SPCUM, which ensured that the wealthy suburbs of Montreal would participate to the costs of policing the city.
+The SPCUM became the SPVM in 2002, following the 2000 municipal mergers.
 Murray-Hill also lost its monopoly at Dorval Airport.

+The incident radicalized Marc Carbonneau and Jacques Lanctôt, who then took part in the October Crisis.